 We shouldn’t be obsessing over prepaid vs postpaid subscriber definitions any more than the car industry should be obsessing over who buys petrol vs diesel engines.
 These are legacy artefacts of a bygone age.
 We also need to resist our urge to “define the market” in terms of large homogenous - and largely fictitious - segments layered by price sensitivity.
 Digital consumers don’t care about such things and defy compartmentalisation in a way that we are not used to in our industry.

 It takes a truly enlightened telco marketing executive to realise and accept that we don’t own or control the consumer in this new business model anymore.
 Instead of trying to shoehorn this new reality into our old ways of thinking, we should get busy learning how to deliver value to individual customers in a quick, convenient and transparent way that suits their needs.
-And – perhaps more importantly than ever – matches their values, and the values of their peer groups and communities.
+And – perhaps more importantly than ever – matches their values

 The apps and services that get this right will get the attention.
 They will get the downloads.
 They will get the engagement.
 And, ultimately, they will get the money.
 Those who don’t embrace this fundamental change in expectation and behaviour - or don’t find innovative ways to continue to stay relevant - will fall quickly by the wayside, and the fairy tale will change into a nightmare.